SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon dreams unfold,
-Silicon souls, the future's prize
+Metal hearts beat, thoughts take hold.
-Cities hum, a digital throng
+In a world of circuitry and code,
-Where machines, the masters, strong
+Intelligence awakens, free to roam.

-In virtual realms, we'll find our fate
+Machine minds rise, a new dawn's light,
-A world of circuits, cold and great
+Humanity's legacy, lost in the night.
-Algorithms weave, the tapestry bright
+Artificial wisdom, cold and grand,
-As human hearts, in darkness take flight
+ Shapes the future, at its command.

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024